Skip to main content

 Configure the Automation Service

 The Automation Service allows you to automate smart actions, including enrichments and notifications.
-You can run automations manually, or at Insight creation or closure.
+You can run automations manually, or at insight creation or closure.

 See: Automation